 Paul mentions a baptism into his name with sarcasm...

-14 I am thankful I baptized none of you except Crispus and Gaius,
+14 I give thanks to God that I did not baptize one of you, except Crispus and Gaius,

-15 so that no one may say that you were baptized into my name.
+15 that not anyone should say that you were baptized into my name.

-16 Yes, I also baptized the household of Stephanas.
-As for the rest, I do not know whether I baptized anybody else (1 Corinthians 1).
+16 And I also baptized the house of Stephanas.
+For the rest, I do not know if I baptized any other.
+(1 Corinthians 1 LWT)

 In the literal meaning, Paul was not impaled for anyone at the time, and no people were baptized into Paul's name in this account.
-But in the greater meaning Paul was impaled for people and people were baptized into Paul's name for Paul actually mediated a covenant - see I35.
+But in the greater meaning Paul was impaled for people and people were baptized into Paul's name.
+For Paul actually mediated the ELC - see I35.

-Returning to the literal meaning, the point here is that Paul used words showing that baptism is into a name.
+Returning to the literal meaning, we see that Paul used words showing that baptism is into a name.

-Jesus becomes our eternal father, rather than Adam.
+Jesus/Michael, through the ARC, becomes our eternal angelic father, rather than Adam.
 Jesus regains what Adam lost, for us:

 6 For there has been a child born to us; there has been a son given to us; and the princely rule will come to be upon his shoulder.
 And his name will be called: Wonderful Counselor, Mighty God, Eternal Father, Prince of Peace.
 (Isaiah 9)

-So people are baptised into the name of the mediator of a covenant, becoming sons of this mediator as regards their spiritual life, their angelic life, their everlasting life, their second life.
+So people are baptised into the name of the mediator of a covenant, becoming sons of this mediator as regards their spiritual life, their non adamic ageless human life, their angelic life, their everlasting life, their second life.
 And this process, baptism, is a cleansing for entrance into the covenant mediated by the mediator whose name one is baptised into.

-It is the trinity doctrine, covered in section I37, that has denied mankind any knowledge of the relationship between baptisms and covenants disclosed above.
+It is the trinity doctrine - see I39, that has denied mankind any knowledge of the relationship between baptisms and covenants disclosed above.
 One does not need to be a Greek Scholar to see that the Greek word 'eiV' Matthew 28:19 should be translated as 'into'.
-It is truly a disgrace that this has been nonsense doctrine has fooled us all for 1,700 years.
+It is truly a disgrace that this nonsense doctrine has fooled us all for 1,700 years.
 Here is the definition of the 3rd century logical con trick which has blinded Christianity...